JkutkutArchive/PY-Sudoku_Solver/thingsToDo.md

 ## main:
-- bsic Rows and col logic can be together
 - handle Errors
-- Difficult sudokus
+- expert sudokus
 - at pairs, search pairs using "+" directions instead of 3 by 3
+- If no new discovery, no print

 ## functions:
 - revise Eq method
-- at addData, no need to use array as input
-- at AddData, handle erros
+- at AddData, handle errors
-- at AddData, use Set and update already created elemets

 ## Final version:
 - COLORS